marceltanuri/productivity/jiraAPI/README.md

 # Jira Client

 It creates a proxy in front of Jira REST API.
-It was motivated due to some scenarios where Rest API with basic auth is not available and oAuth is not configured.
+It was motivated due to some scenarios where JIRA Rest API is not available through basicAuth and/or oAuth is not configured.

 ## How it works